msande231/msande231.github.io/syllabus.markdown

 - Bakshy, Messing, Adamic (2015) "Exposure to ideologically diverse news and opinion on Facebook"
 - Flaxman, Goel, Rao (2016) "Filter Bubbles, Echo Chambers, and Online News Consumption", Public Opinion Quarterly.
 - Bail, Argyle, Brown, Volfovsky (2018) "Exposure to opposing views on social media can increase political polarization," PNAS.
-- Allen et al. (2020) "Evaluating the fake news problem at the scale of the information ecosystem," Science Advances.
 - Huszar et al. (2021) "Algorithmic amplification of politics on Twitter", PNAS.

-- Hosseinmardi et al. (2021) "Examining the consumption of radical content on YouTube," PNAS.
+## Week 6 -- Misinformation and content moderation ##
+**Tues 10/31 & Thurs 11/2**

 True and false news:
 - Friggeri et al. (2014) "Rumor cascades," ICWSM.
 - Vosoughi et al. (2018) "The spread of true and false news online," Science.
+- Allen et al. (2020) "Evaluating the fake news problem at the scale of the information ecosystem," Science Advances.
+- Hosseinmardi et al. (2021) "Examining the consumption of radical content on YouTube," PNAS.
 - Juul, Ugander (2022) "Comparing information diffusion mechanisms by matching on cascade size," PNAS.

-## Week 6 -- Content moderation ##
-**Tues 10/31 & Thurs 11/2**

-- Birdwatch
+Birdwatch aka Community Notes:
-- Attention to accuracy
+- Wojcik et al. (2022) "Birdwatch: Crowd Wisdom and Bridging Algorithms can Inform Understanding and Reduce the Spread of Misinformation," arXiv.
+- Allen, Martel, Rand (2022) "Birds of a feather don’t fact-check each other: Partisanship and the evaluation of news in Twitter’s Birdwatch crowdsourced fact-checking program," CHI.
+- Martel, Allen, Rand (2023) "Crowds Can Effectively Identify Misinformation at Scale," Perspectives on Psychological Science.
+- Pennycook, Epstein, Mosleh, Arechar, Eckles, Rand (2021) "Shifting attention to accuracy can reduce misinformation online," Nature.

 ## Week 7 -- Network effects and interventions ##
 **Tues 11/7 & Thurs 11/9**